hyosung11/Launch-School/Courses/JS129/study_guide5_20220328.md

 [ 'green', 'blue', 'yellow' ]
 ```

 The behavior is considerably different when you *provide a single number argument*.
-In this case, the constructor creates an array with a length equal to the number specified by the argument, but with no actual elements:
+In this case, *the constructor creates an array with a length equal to the number specified by the argument*, but with no actual elements:

 ```sh
 > new Array(3)